aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 ![delete-loadBalancer](/static/images/delete-lb.png)

-(Optional) If you "Sync" then ArgoCD recreates loabBalancer deployment object.
+(Optional) If you "Sync" then ArgoCD recreates loabBalancer deployment object, we can see the value of having ArgoCD monitoring our deployed objects and fixing them if needed.

 ### 5. Delete loadBalancer Application

+We prefer not to install things manually and instead want to rely on syncing with a Git repository to properly bootstrap our cluster add-ons.
+Therefore, let's remove the current add-on for now and reinstall it from Git.

-Select loadbalancer application and select Delete.
+From ArgoCD UI, select loadbalancer application and select Delete.

 ### ArgoCD

 In this load balancer example, the Git repository we deployed from is https://aws.github.io/eks-charts.
-This contains the manifests defining the desired state of the load balancer addon.
+This contains the manifests in Helm format, defining the desired state of the load balancer addon.

 ArgoCD will continuously monitor the hub cluster to detect any configuration drift from this desired state in Git.
 If the live state of the hub cluster diverges from the manifests in the Git repo, ArgoCD will automatically alert  notifying of drift.